akalink/VRC-Liars-Dice/README.md

 - [CyanPlayerObjectPool](https://github.com/CyanLaser/CyanPlayerObjectPool)

 ### Instructions
-- Download and Import the dependencies to your World's Unity Project.
+1. Download and Import the dependencies to your World's Unity Project (listed above).
-- Download the Import the unity package (do not clone this repo)
+2. Download the Import the unity package (do not clone this repo)
-- Drag the Prefab file included in the package into your scene.
+3. There are two necceary Prefab files required.
+Drag both the PlayObjectAssigner Prefab and the Liar's Dice Table into your scene.
+4. You're done!

 ### Credits